Orthopedic surgery in Minnesota

 Artificial joints can wear out after years of use.
 When this happens, joint revision surgery may be needed to replace or fix the original implant.

 Soft tissue repair

 Soft tissue is found all over your body and includes tendons and ligaments.
 When it is damaged, you’ll likely experience inflammation and pain.
 Soft tissue repair is a surgical procedure that repairs torn tendons and ligaments by either connecting the torn ends– immobilizing joints to enable your tendons or ligaments to heal – or using healthy tendons from other parts of the body to restore function of a damaged site.

 Spinal fusion surgery is where we connect or “fuse” part of the spine together.
 During surgery, we’ll use bone or bone-like material to permanently connect two or more of the bones in your spine (vertebrae).
-This type of surgery can be used to treat many different spinal conditions, including degenerative disc disease and herniated discs.
+This type of surgery can be used to treat many different spinal conditions, including

 When recovering at home is not an option, but a hospital stay isn’t necessary, recovery in a comfortable hotel might be just the thing.
 Our Hotel Recovery Program is designed to make your surgery experience more personalized and comfortable.
 You’ll have your own private room at a nearby hotel with personal, overnight nursing care.

 A hotel recovery is more affordable than an overnight hospital stay.
 Also, a family member or other responsible adult must stay with you overnight – complimentary meals are included for both you and your guest.